Sleep Tips: How to Fall Asleep More Easily

 Disconnect from electronic devices thirty minutes before bed.
 This step might be extremely difficult for most of us, but it is essential.
 Devices like laptops, cell phones, and tablets emit light that can interrupt your natural production of melatonin.

+A great way to accomplish this is to cozy up with your family instead of your phone for an hour before bedtime, just kick back and snuggle up.
 Read more about optimal sleep routines in our article, A Sleep Routine to Rock Your World.

 Practice Pro-Sleep Habits in the Daytime